guiferrpereira/easypay/README.md

   config.entity = 'entity provided by Easypay'

   # Code is needed only if you don't have validation by IP Address
-  config.code = 'Code is needed only if you don't have validation by IP Address (Configure on Easypay Backoffice)'
+  config.code = "Code is needed only if you don't have validation by IP Address (Configure on Easypay Backoffice)"

   # Change routes in order to work them on your app
   config.easypay_notification_path = '/easypay/notifications.:format'
   config.easypay_forward_path = '/easypay/forwards.:format'
   config.easypay_payment_path = '/easypay/payments.:format'